dmethi/ff2021/season-recap-week-4.md

 Generous schedule so far for the Madurais as most teams in the league would be 3-1 with their schedule, and only 1 team would have a losing record with his schedule.

+> __Very strong start to the season has you at 3-1 with your only loss coming to another league juggernaut the Sitarams.
+How would you assess your season so far?__
+>
+> Season is going well!
+We are happy that our strategy is panning out for the most part.
+>
+> __Your roster is very top-heavy - currently top-4 at WR, RB, and K, but bottom-3 at QB, TE, and DEF.
+What’s the plan for the roster moving forward - are you planning to continue leaning on your studs or diversifying the roster a bit?__
+>
+> Yes, the roster is very top heavy.
+Hopefully we get some support from the waiver wire, our top fantasy players,  and from our bottom tier positions.
+>
+> __How do you capitalize on this solid start and securing the playoff spot?__
+>
+> We capitalize by pushing.
+3-1 ain’t shit.
+Long season ahead- can’t get complacent.

 ### 4. Jeffrey

 {% include_relative recap4/ChinkTownBois_record.html %}